 Manchester City manager Roberto Mancini was fuming the day Ferguson beat him to the punch for the Arsenal striker.
-He knew that was the day his hopes of back-to-back titles died.
+He remains adamant that was the day his hopes of back-to-back titles died.

-Van Persie recently endured a ten-match dry spell, hard to believe he could go so long when you watch his sensational volley for his second goal.
+Van Persie recently endured a ten-match dry spell, - hard to believe when you watch his sensational volley for his and United's second goal.

-It was a goal-of-the-season contender in a campaign where he has stood head and shoulders above any rival Premier League striker, just as United have been a league apart from their rivals.
+It was a goal of the season contender in a campaign where he has stood head and shoulder above any rival Premier League striker, just as United have been a league apart from their rivals.

 As the players celebrated by completing two laps of honour, camera flashes lit up the stands just as Van Persie had lit up the Premier League.

-He may have been born in the Netherlands but this title win meant as much to him as any Mancunian.
+He may have been born in Holland but this title win meant as much to him as any Mancunian.